gillianassi/Portfolio/src/markdown/Research/PlenopticImaging.md

         <div>
             <h1 class="title">Light field implementation</h1>
             <p>
-                By tracking the HMD location in virtual space (position and rotation), I calculated the most optimal image out of a lightfield to render the correct image to the corresponding eye.
-To take stereopsis into account, I ajusted the shown image for each eye dependant on the user's IPD.
+                By tracking the HMD location in virtual space (position and rotation), I calculated the most optimal image out of a light field to render the correct image to the corresponding eye.
+To take stereopsis into account, I adjusted the shown image for each eye depending on the user's IPD.
             </p>
         </div>
          <img class="rounded-3xl shadow-xl" src="https://ik.imagekit.io/gillianassi/Research/PlenopticImaging/ActionShotPlenoptic2_rZPlYPhhv.jpg?ik-sdk-version=javascript-1.4.3&updatedAt=1661777233389" alt="Action Shot"  width="auto" />